Cowles Stadium

 Cowles Stadium is a multi-purpose indoor arena in Aranui, Christchurch.
-It is the home arena of the Canterbury Rams of the New Zealand National Basketball League (NZNBL) and the Mainland Pouākai of the Tauihi Basketball Aotearoa women's basketball league.
-It is the former home arena of the Christchurch Cougars of the NZNBL and the Christchurch Sirens of the Women's National Basketball League (WNBL).
+It is the former home arena of the Canterbury Rams of the New Zealand National Basketball League (NZNBL), the Mainland Pouākai of the Tauihi Basketball Aotearoa women's basketball league, the Christchurch Cougars of the NZNBL and the Christchurch Sirens of the Women's National Basketball League (WNBL).

 History

 Cowles Stadium was constructed by F. W. Matthews, Ltd. Construction began in April 1960 and the stadium opened on 25 September 1961.
 Cowles Stadium was named in commemoration of William James Cowles, a Christchurch city councilor and sports administrator whose advocacy for an indoor sports stadium led to its construction.
 Cowles sponsored and supervised the stadium's construction.

 Events

 Cowles Stadium served as a venue for badminton at the 1974 British Commonwealth Games and volleyball and basketball at the 1989 World Games for the Deaf.

 The Benson & Hedges Classic men's Grand Prix tennis tournament was held at Cowles Stadium during the 1973 and 1974 circuits.
 The tournament venue was shifted from Wilding Park to Cowles Stadium during the 1973 tournament due to rain, and remained indoors at Cowles Stadium in 1974 to avoid further potential disruptions from bad weather.

 Cowles Stadium is the venue for the Dead End Derby roller derby league.